ChristianPanov/lwlog/README.md

 	return 0;
 }
 ```
-## Global logger
+## Default logger
-The global logger is a logger object delievered to you by the library itself.
-It's registered in the logger registry, it has default configuration and is NOT thread-safe, sinks to stdout.
+The default logger is a logger object delievered to you by the library itself.
+It's registered in the logger registry, it's global, it has default configuration and is NOT thread-safe, sinks to stdout.
 It's convenient if you just need the logging functionality, but don't want to create loggers by yourself.
 You can access it from everywhere in your application.
 ```cpp
 #include "lwlog/lwlog.h"